OEG Renewables offshore wind turbine clear blue sky

 Solution

-MRE installed 165 116QS temporary power generators offshore, supported by CTVs and SOVs.
-MRE supplied owned and chartered CTVs to the project, with two operating at one time; both the Manor Endurance and Manor Venture were on site.
-MRE chartered three SOVs during the duration of the project, including the Normand Fortress, Acta Orion and Horizon Star.
+OEG's topside division installed 165 116QS temporary power generators offshore, supported by CTVs and SOVs.
+OEG supplied owned and chartered CTVs to the project, with two operating at one time; both the Manor Endurance and Manor Venture were on site.
+OEG chartered three SOVs during the duration of the project, including the Normand Fortress, Acta Orion and Horizon Star.

-Approximately 90 personnel worked on the project throughout MRE’s work scope; at peak, 58 personnel were on shift including both on and offshore roles.
-MRE’s dedicated project office in Hull supported the operations on Hornsea Two and provided a storage space for the generator sets.
+Approximately 90 personnel worked on the project throughout the work scope; at peak, 58 personnel were on shift including both on and offshore roles.
+OEG's dedicated project office in Hull supported the operations on Hornsea Two and provided a storage space for the generator sets.

-All generators sets were demobilised and delivered back to MRE’s home port of Portland, Dorset by September 2022.
+All generators sets were demobilised by September 2022.